ory/sdk/clients/client/dotnet/docs/apis/OAuth2Api.md

 Patch OAuth 2.0 Client

 Patch an existing OAuth 2.0 Client using JSON Patch.
-If you pass `client_secret` the secret will be updated and returned via the API.
-This is the only time you will be able to retrieve the client secret, so write it down and keep it safe.
+If you update `client_secret`, the secret will be updated and returned via the API.
+This is the only time you will be able to retrieve the client secret.
+Passing a new `client_secret` will clear all rotated secrets.
+To perform a seamless client secret rotation, use the `rotateOAuth2ClientSecret` endpoint instead.
 OAuth 2.0 clients are used to perform OAuth 2.0 and OpenID Connect flows.
 Usually, OAuth 2.0 clients are generated for applications which want to consume your OAuth 2.0 or OpenID Connect capabilities.

 ### Parameters